usmqe/usmqe-testdoc/system-integration/systemd/service.tendrl_server.elementary_check.rst

 cluster configuration is required for this test case, so we use the default one.

-All test steps are performed on the api server, where the ``tendrl-apid``, ``tendrl-monitoring-integration`` and ``tendrl-node-agent`` service are running.
+All test steps are performed on the api server, where the ``tendrl-api``, ``tendrl-monitoring-integration`` and ``tendrl-node-agent`` service are running.

 Test Steps